mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ## [Labels](@id LabelsManual)
 As we have shown, JuliaGrid mandates a distinctive label for every bus, branch, or generator.
 These labels are stored in ordered dictionaries, functioning as pairs of strings and integers.
 The string signifies the exclusive label for the specific component, whereas the integer maintains an internal numbering of buses, branches, or generators.

-In contrast to the simple labeling approach, JuliaGrid offers several additional methods for labeling.
-The choice of method depends on the specific needs and can potentially be more straightforward.
+!!! tip "Tip"
+    String labels improve readability, but in larger models, the overhead from using strings can become substantial.
+To reduce memory usage and the number of allocations, users can configure ordered dictionaries to accept and store integers as labels:
+    ```julia DCPowerFlowSolution
+    @labels(Integer)
+    ```

 ---

 ##### Integer-Based Labeling
-If users prefer to utilize integers as labels in various functions, this is acceptable.
-However, it is important to note that despite using integers, these labels are still stored as strings.
 Let us take a look at the following illustration:
 ```@example LabelInteger
 using JuliaGrid # hide
 @default(unit) # hide
 @default(template) # hide
+@labels(Integer)

 system = powerSystem()